KamilWachnicki/spicetify-pm/README.md

 The lockfile records each pinned item (kind, id, user/repo, branch, chosen colour scheme) plus enabled snippet keys.
-It is **auto-refreshed on every install/remove/update**, so it never drifts from reality.
+It is **auto-refreshed on every install/remove/update**, so it never drifts.
 Zero-arg install resolves `--lockfile` → `./spicepm.lock` → error with guidance.

 ### snippets